bmgenco/bioluminescence/README.md

 # bioluminescence
-A repository for all things related to the author's PhD dissertation on remote sensing of bioluminescence.
+A repository for all things related to the author's  on remote sensing of bioluminescence.
+Currently not working on this project.

-Usable code and algorithms, with appropriate QA/QC, will likely be first posted for collaboration/dissemination circa late summer/fall 2020.

 -Brandon